Battle of Enogai: Opposing forces

 The task of landing around Bairoko was given to the Northern Landing Group, under the command of Colonel Harry B. Liversedge.
 This force consisted of one battalion of U.S. Marine Raiders from the 1st Marine Raider Regiment (the 1st Battalion), supported by two United States Army infantry battalions (the 3rd Battalion, 145th Infantry Regiment and the 3rd Battalion, 148th Infantry Regiment).
 This force was organized to facilitate quick movement through the jungle.
-No artillery was assigned to the force, instead fire support would be provided by mortars and machine guns.
+No artillery was assigned to the force; instead fire support would be provided by mortars and machine guns.
 Additionally, only three days of rations were carried by the troops, as US commanders intended upon resupplying over the shore at the small port of Enogai on the Dragons Peninsula, after advancing from the landing beach around the Rice Anchorage.

 Allied intelligence estimated that there was around 500 Japanese troops in the area; in reality there were 1,100 consisting of 300 Imperial Japanese Army soldiers and 800 Imperial Japanese Navy personnel.
-The main unit in the area was Colonel Saburo Okumura's Kure 6th Special Naval Landing Force, guarding Enogai.
-Okumura's unit had arrived around Enogai and Bairoko in March 1942, as part of Japanese efforts to secure airbases on New Georgia to support their operations on Guadalcanal.
+The main unit in the area was Commander Okumura Saburo's Kure 6th Special Naval Landing Force, guarding Enogai.
+Okumura's unit had departed Rabaul for New Georgia in late January 1943 and completed their landings around Enogai and Bairoko on February 1 1943.